phlalx/sawadee/README.md

  * One continuously wait for peer messages (block of files, information on pieces ownership, request to download...).
  * Another one requests for pieces.
 At the moment, only peers that are not choking with less than a few pending request are considered.
 Among them, we ask for pieces that not yet requested or downloaded without any particular strategy.
 * Requests that have been pending for n seconds are canceled.
-* File/Bitset is saved to disk periodically
+* File/Bitset is saved to disk on exit (termination signal) and restored at startup

 This works for simple cases.
 It is possible to download a single file torrent but a lot remains to be done.
-* When application is launched, load persistent state
 * multifile torrent
-* answer requests from peers (pieces, bitfield)
+* deal correctly with requests from peers (interested/choked msg)
 * server mode when using public IP
 * re-query trackers if needed (dynamic set of peers)
-* close file propery on exit (ctrl-c)
 * more testing + corner cases (corrupted persistent states, malicious peers)
 * Improve requesting strategy (e.g. rare pieces first, peer responsivness, event-based instead of polling)
 * doc